|

 there was unfairness at play.
 I had to be incredibly good at my job to

-guys with the "right background" who were being given equal say on
+others guys with the "right background" who were being given equal

-certain matters even though some of them couldn't reason their way out
+say on certain matters even though some of them couldn't reason their

-of a paper bag.
+way out of a paper bag.
 That's not fair.
-And, yes, it wasn't fair that I didn't
+And, yes, it wasn't fair that I

-get any kind of a shot to move from the chair of advisor to the chair of
+didn't get any kind of a shot to move from the chair of advisor to the chair

 to get at least a courtesy interview.
 But none of that means progress wasn’t